OpenBazaar/official_site/_posts/blog/2018-08-10/2018-08-10-The-Beginners-Guide-to-Buying-Goods-Services-and-Cryptocurrency-on-OpenBazaar.markdown

 Your OpenBazaar **node** is similar to an account or profile on a traditional website but with an important difference: _you own it._

 With websites, you create your user account on a server that someone else, like Amazon or Ebay, owns entirely.
 This is kind of like renting an apartment in a building that they own.
-When you are “leasing” space on a regular website this way, they control how you access it, too.They give you “keys” that you use to access your account--your login and password--and they can also revoke them at any time.
+When you are “leasing” space on a regular website this way, they control how you access it, too.
+They give you “keys” that you use to access your account--your login and password--and they can also revoke them at any time.

 With OpenBazaar, you create and own **your own server**--your **node!**--that participates in the marketplace network, and all data you create lives on **your own computer**.
 This is like building your own independent house that has a private entrance only you can find so no login or password are necessary.